NSW

 [write a paragraph about yourself, include what suburb you live in or how you are connected to the MP’s electorate.
 You might mention your family, your cultural background, your faith, what church or place of worship you attend]

-I am writing to express my concerns about the Equality Bill, which is set to be voted on in October.
-This bill, as it stands, could have significant implications for faith communities, women, and children.
-It allows individuals as young as 16 to change their sex on their birth certificate without consideration of biological or surgical factors.
-This change could lead to challenges in schools, prisons, places of worship, and other spaces traditionally designated for women, as these institutions would be required to recognise individuals based on their declared sex, potentially disregarding the impact on others in those environments.
+I am writing to express my concerns about Alex Greenwich's Equality Bill and its potential impact on various communities.
+The bill allows individuals as young as 16 to change their sex on their birth certificate without consideration of biological or surgical factors.
+This could lead to significant challenges in schools, prisons, places of worship, and other spaces traditionally designated for women, as these institutions would be required to recognise individuals based on their declared gender, potentially disregarding the comfort and safety of others.

 [enter your name, address and phone number.
 This adds weight to your letter.]